iomatix/Lugormod-X/__example_config/externvars.md

 When is set to 1 the additional damage output is converted to the lethality, subtracting it from HP directly. default 0, 1 to turn it on.
 Note: The skill will give additional lethality anyway based on the base damage output.

 - **lmd_rewardexp_kill**
-Set-up rewards for frags.
-Default 11.
+Set-up base rewards for frags.
+Default 15.
+The rewards depend on the level differences between players.

+- **lmd_is_differences_formula**
+Choose the gain formula.
+1 is based on difference between players.
+0 is normal constant formula.

 - **lmd_is_buy_level**
 When 1 players get access to buylevel command.
 Default 0.